rockysnow7/pitch-explorer/README.md

 You can explore questions like:

 - Given a leftie pitching 96 mph at a rightie, what pitch type/location is most likely to result in a strike?
+(Answer: A splitter in the top-left corner.)

 ![maximising strike probability](images/screenshot-strike.png)

-- What is the probability that a leftie batter will swing at an 81 mph splitter in the top right corner from a rightie pitcher in the top of the third inning on a 2-1 count with the bases loaded and two outs?
+- What is the probability that a leftie batter will swing at an 81 mph splitter in the top-right corner from a rightie pitcher in the top of the third inning on a 2-1 count with the bases loaded and two outs?
+(Answer: P=0.24)

 ![swing probability](images/screenshot-swing.png)